 TAL: an automated warehouse shining through and through

-Automation optimises space, ensures safe goods storage and minimises errors
+Automation optimizes space, ensures safe goods storage and minimizes errors

-TAL, a Belgian manufacturer of high-quality lighting systems and accessories, has equipped its new distribution centre in Pittem, Belgium, with an automated warehouse for boxes.
-Its aim is to optimise space, ensure safe goods storage and minimise errors, ensuring the productivity required by omnichannel retail.
+TAL, a Belgian manufacturer of high-quality lighting systems and accessories, has equipped its new distribution center in Pittem, Belgium, with an automated warehouse for boxes.
+Its aim is to optimize space, ensure safe goods storage, and minimize errors, ensuring the productivity required by omnichannel retail.
 Managed by Easy WMS, the facility holds approximately 1,400 SKUs in 6,300 boxes.
 Interlake Mecalux has also installed pallet and cantilever racks to store larger products.